 Fintropolis teaches financial literacy in the metaverse

-Fintropolis by Ally and Minecraft
+Fintropolis by Ally and Minecraft, US

 US – With many young people accustomed to metaverse platforms such as Roblox and Minecraft, new game Fintropolisis recreating real-world financial scenarios in pixels to help boost money literacy and planning among future generations.